caprice-j/ggbash/README.md

 The goal of ggbash is to make ggplot2 more comfortable to write.
 It can be categorized into two subgoals:

-1.  **Plotting data at the speed of thought.** Provide blazingly fast way to do exploratory data anslysis.
+1.  **Better EDA experience.** Provide blazingly fast way to do exploratory data anslysis.

     -   less typing by Partial Prefix Match and Precedence.